Loft Conversion – DIY or Professional?

 One of the first things is to get up into your loft and measure the head clearance.
-On all lofts the head clearance must be over 2.1m for a loft to be possible.
-You need to measure from the top of the existing ceiling joist (which will be under your feet when you’re up in the attic!) to the underside of the exisiting ridge board.
+On all lofts the head clearance must be over 2.1m for a loft conversion to be possible.
+You need to measure from the top of the existing ceiling joist (which will be under your feet when you’re up in the attic!) to the underside of the existing ridge board.

 What’s the cheapest professionally completed loft conversion?

 First, let’s remember that there are ‘professionals’ and there are Professionals.
 Going with the cheapest quote you get isn’t always the best way.
-What starts out seeming cheap can sometimes end up with problems and headaches for you, not to mention extra cost that can mean you end up spending what a better company would have charged in the first place as well as having a lot of extra stress and worry.
+What starts out seeming cheap can sometimes end up with problems and headaches for you, not to mention extra cost that can mean you end up spending what a better company would have charged in the first place, as well as having a lot of extra stress and worry.

 Cutting costs can mean cutting corners, which can mean cutting off your nose to spite your face!